sprucelabsai/developer.spruce.ai/calendar/index.md

 ## Definitions

-1. **Calendar Event** - An object represented in the Calendar Skill and defined in `@sprucelabs/calendar-utils` that is represented in the calendar.
+1. **Calendar Event** - An object represented in the Calendar Skill and defined in `@sprucelabs/calendar-utils`.
 In context, sometimes just called "Event".
 	* *"Don't forget to click the Calendar Event"*
 	* *"There are way too many events in this calendar"*
 2. **Repeating Event** - Any event with `repeats` set.